WFT camp observations: Roster trimmed — and it’s beginning to feel a lot like regular season

 Washington released five depth players to get to the 80-player limit ahead of Tuesday’s deadline.
-The team cut linebacker Justin Phillips, offensive tackle Rick Leonard, defensive back Jordan Brown, defensive tackle Justus Reed and center Jon Toth.
-Each player has been around the league for at least three years except the rookie Reed, and only Phillips has appeared in a regular season game (four, 2019).
+The team cut linebacker Justin Phillips, tackle Rick Leonard, defensive back Jordan Brown, defensive tackle Justus Reed and center Jon Toth.
+Each player has been around the league for at least three years except the rookie Reed, and only Phillips has appeared in a regular season game (four in 2019).

 It’s possible these players end up on Washington’s practice squad, as Leonard, Brown and Phillips were last year.
 Washington must reduce its roster to an initial 53 by Aug.
 31 at 4 p.m.